MindorksOpenSource/CrashReporter/README.md

 - Track exceptions by calling Crash Reporter API
 - All crashes and exceptions are saved in device
 - Choose your own path to save crash reports and exceptions
-- Use Log Exception API to log Exception or error message
+- Use Log Exception API to log Exception or error messages

 ### Crash reporter doesn't takes any permission or root access
 ### Using Crash Reporter Library in your application